Enalean/tuleap-documentation-en/languages/en/administration-guide/files-structure.rst

 --------

 The Tuleap Web front end files are all under **/usr/share/tuleap.**
-Except otherwise specified this directories and all the files and directories under it belongs to user.group: **codendiadm.codendiadm** (rwxr-xr-x)
+Except where otherwise specified, this directory and all the files and directories under it belong to user.group: **codendiadm.codendiadm** (rwxr-xr-x)

 CVS Repositories